-How often do you order an item of clothing or piece of furniture online, only to realize you hate it once it arrives?
-It’s one of the many frustrations that come with online shopping – but thanks to new technology, you won’t have to be frustrated for much longer.
+How often do you order a piece of furniture online, only to realize you hate it once it arrives?
+It’s one of the many frustrations that come with online shopping – but thanks to AR in retail, you won’t have to be frustrated for much longer.

-Augmented reality (AR) is already being used by some of the biggest brands in e-commerce as a way to give customers a more immersive experience with products before they purchase them.
-L'Oréal has made it possible to see makeup products on your face via smartphone camera; IKEA lets you virtually place items in your house.
+The concept of Augmented reality shopping is already gaining popularity among some of the biggest eCommerce brands to offer customers an immersive experience with products before they purchase them.
+L'Oréal has enabled customers to view makeup products on their face through their smartphone cameras.
+Similarly, IKEA lets you virtually place items in your living room or office space.
+These are some of the prominent examples of Augmented reality in eCommerce and retail.

 But what will we be using it for?
-Will it remain a predominant try-before-you-buy tool, or are there other exciting use cases to expect?
+Will it remain a predominant try-before-you-buy tool adding more AR examples in retail, or are there other exciting use cases to expect?
 Let’s explore a little further.

 This year's holiday season is sure to be stuffed full of AR marketing, given the success of recent examples like Vogue's Cannes experience.
-The exhibition, which featured pieces from Dior, Gucci, and many other iconic fashion names, used an AR lens from Snap to let visitors see how each of the garments would look on them.
+The exhibition, which featured pieces from Dior, Gucci, and many other iconic fashion names, used an AR lens from Snapchat to let visitors see how each of the garments would look on them.
+AR in the retail market.
+The exhibition, which featured pieces from Dior, Gucci, and many other iconic fashion names, used an AR lens from Snapchat to let visitors see how each of the garments would look on them.

-But before we get into where the world of AR for e-commerce is going next, it’s useful to understand the basics.
+But before we get into where AR in retail and eCommerce is going next, it’s useful to understand the basics.
 Allow us to backtrack for a moment.

 AR is a technology that superimposes computer-generated images on top of your view of the real world, thus providing you with information that would otherwise not be available.

-In each case, information is being added to your view of reality to help you make a decision or learn something new.
-With smartphones in the pockets of 80% of the world's population, the application of this added data and experience is endless.
+In each case, information is being added to the shoppers’ view of reality, helping them make a decision or learn something new.
+With 80% of the world's population using smartphones, the application of this added data and experience is endless and is set to bring out even more use cases and examples of Augmented reality.

 Brands have quickly begun to understand how AR can give potential customers a new way to engage with their products.